jmce22/pands-project/README.md

 This repository contains my submission for the project for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU.
 This project involves researching Fisher's Iris data set and carrying out exploratory data analysis on it using Python.

-I used Visual Studio Code (version 1.77.3) to write my scripts and to uploaded them to a repository on github for assessment.
+I used Visual Studio Code (version 1.77.3) to write my scripts and to upload them to a repository on GitHub for assessment.

 This file will firstly give some background information to the dataset in question.

-I will then outline the steps which I needed to take before I could begin the actual analysis itself: downloading the data-set, preparing the dataset by adding the correct headings, and importing the modules, libraries and packages which I used for the project.
+I will then outline the steps which I needed to take before I could begin the actual analysis itself: downloading the dataset, preparing the dataset by adding the correct headings, and importing the modules, libraries and packages which I used to complete the project.

 Next I will outline some summary statistics relating to the variables within the dataset.
 My script will redirect the summary statistics for each of the four variables on to a text file.